-Mostly, I talk about the four Scandinavian countries (Denmark, Finland, Norway, and Sweden) as an entity but people sometimes ask me to treat the “Finnish situation” http://hdec.org/hdec/ separately because of the unique underlying facts (see 2nd poster below).
+Mostly, I talk about the Nordic countries of Denmark, Finland, Norway, and Sweden as an entity but hosts sometimes ask me to treat the “Finnish situation” http://hdec.org/hdec/ separately.

-With many well-documented stories, I make history come alive through relevant visuals.
+War-related artifacts and well-documented stories make history come alive and, hence, my presentations include relevant visuals.
 Among them are pictures of a jovial-looking man appearing next to the infamous Heinrich Himmler during his visits to Finland.
 Who is this man and how did he influence history?

-To request a presentation by me, please email me at email@example.com
+To request a presentation, please email me at email@example.com